bstefanescu/npm-ws/README.md

-# ws4npm - Workspaces for npm
+# npm-ws - Workspaces for npm

-A monorepo package manager for [npm](https://npmjs.org).
+A multi-package project manager for [npm](https://npmjs.org).

-You can use this tool to easily build, test and publish your monorepo javascript product that contains multiple interdependent npm packages inside a single source repository.
+This is a tool to easily build, test and publish your javascript products that contains multiple inter-dependent npm packages inside a single source repository.

-`ws4npm` was initially created to manage the development life cycle of **[Qute](https://qutejs.org)**.
+`npm-ws` was initially created to manage the development life cycle of **[Qute](https://qutejs.org)**.

 ## Features